devMalteK/springboot-kafka-streams-poc/README.md

-# springboot-kafka-native-poc
+# springboot-kafka-streams-poc

-simple App that simulates an EMail subscription service for delivered Parcels. you can subscribe customers to the service and if a parcel is successfully delivered a notification event is pushed into a new Kafka topic, so it can be consumed by the email-service.
+A simple App that simulates an EMail subscription service for delivered Parcels. you can subscribe customers to the service and if a parcel is successfully delivered a notification event is pushed into a new Kafka topic, so it can be consumed by the email-service.